UoMMScRobotics/UOMDocumentationForLeoRover/Task07_Manipulator_Setup/ArmSetup.md

 > [!CAUTION]
 > The section is a currently under development.
 ### Set up static IPs (Alternative)
-The aim of this section is to set up the laptop/NUC with 192.168.12.1/24 as it's IP address and the Manipulator's raspberry pi with 192.168.12.2/24 as it IP address on a local network.
+The aim of this sectiois to set up the laptop/NUC with 192.168.12.1/24 as it's IP address and the Manipulator's raspberry pi with 192.168.12.2/24 as it IP address on a local network.

    Physically connect your manipulator arm and intel NUC/laptop by ethernet cable On both machines run: